algorithmica-org/algorithmica/content/english/hpc/algorithms/gcd.md

     jne  loop
 ```

-If you run `perf` on it, you will see that it spends ~90% of the time on the `idiv` line.
-What's happening here?
+If you run [perf](/hpc/profiling/events) on it, you will see that it spends ~90% of the time on the `idiv` line.
+This isn't surprising: general [integer division](/hpc/arithmetic/division) works notoriously slow on all computers, including x86.

-In short: division works very poorly on x86 and computers in general.
-Integer division is notoriously hard to implement in hardware.
-The circuitry takes a lot of space in the ALU, the computation has a lot of stages, and as a result `div` and its siblings routinely take 10-20 cycles to complete.

-Since nobody wants to duplicate all this mess for a separate modulo operation, the `div` instruction serves both purposes.
-To perform an integer division, you need to put the dividend *specifically* in the `eax` register and call `div` with the divisor as its sole operand.
-After this, the quotient will be stored in `eax` and the remainder will be stored in `edx`, with latency being slightly less on smaller data type sizes.

 But there is one kind of division that works well in hardware: division by a power of 2.